dsgandurra/cyberfeedbites/README.md

 - The `MAX_DAYS_BACK` parameter in `config.py` limits the maximum number of days allowed as input to prevent fetching an excessive number of RSS entries.
 You can increase this limit by editing the variable in `config.py`.
 - You can also add or remove RSS feed sources by editing the `cybersecnews-sources.opml` file.
 Alternatively, you can use a different OPML file as parameter, allowing multiple feed sets to be maintained separately.
 - CyberFeedBites generates HTML output based on a template located in the `data/templates` folder.
-You can modify this template (`template.html`) and the accompanying `style.css` for customisation.
-Note that if you choose a different directory to store the html reports, make sure to reference that style CSS.
+The template also includes `sorttable.js` to enable sortable tables.
+You can modify `template.html` and the accompanying `style.css` for customisation.
+If you choose a different directory to store the HTML reports, ensure the style CSS and `sorttable.js` references are updated accordingly.

 ## License